MESAHub/mesa-website/07-troubleshooting.markdown

 ## Post a question to mesa-users

 Send an email message to mesa-users@lists.mesastar.org describing the problem.
-If you want a good answer, it helps ask a good question.
+If you want a good answer, it helps to ask a good question.

 Provide some information about the computer you are using, including: